 Eating and drinking in Greece

 Although many visitors get by on moussaka or kalamári almost every night, there is a huge range to Greek cuisine, not least its wonderful mezédhes, seafood and juicy, fat olives.
 Despite depressed wages, most Greeks still eat out with friends or family at least once a week.
-The atmosphere is always relaxed and informal, with pretensions rare outside of the more chichi parts of Athens and certain major resorts.
-Drinking is traditionally meant to accompany food, though a range of bars and clubs exists.
+The atmosphere is always relaxed and informal, with pretensions rare.
+Drinks traditionally accompany meals, and there are plenty of bars and clubs in the towns.

 Breakfast